Practical resource for using AI inside the firm

 Shadow AI policy template for UK firms

-A plain English shadow AI policy template and rollout approach for firms that need to bring unmanaged AI use under control.
+A plain English shadow AI policy template and rollout approach for UK firms that need to bring unmanaged AI use under control.

 Short answer